Updated March 2020

 Free forever for: 3 members and 2 projects

-A no-nonsense solution for very small teams, Pivotal Tracker has an approach to project management we haven’t seen in others.
+A no-nonsense solution for very small teams, Pivotal Tracker takes an approach to project management software that we haven’t seen in others.
 Instead of assigning projects, you start “stories,” and build on them by adding tasks and collaborators.
 It’s a more creative view of project management that might resonate with your marketing and design folks, or just about anyone who’d like a fresh approach to productivity.

 The My Workspace feature puts all of your tasks from different projects in the same place, so you don’t have to toggle between tabs to keep track.
 And with the Team Health dashboard, you can see how everyone is performing, who to recognize for their great work, and where help is needed before it becomes a problem.